ORTHOPEDIC PHYSICIAN OR A PODIATRIST?

 - Five years of generalized orthopedic surgical residency training

-- Additional fellowship training dedicated to the treatment of foot and ankle disorders
+- Additional fellowship training dedicated to treatment of foot and ankle disorders

-Like many podiatrists, foot and ankle physicians at Florida Orthopaedic Institute have a philosophy to first try all appropriate nonsurgical methods to increase mobility and function.
-This may include medication, shoe modifications, bracing, injections, and physical therapy.
+The foot and ankle physicians at Florida Orthopaedic Institute have a philosophy to try all appropriate nonsurgical methods first to increase mobility and function.
+This can include medication, shoe modifications, bracing, injections, and physical therapy.
 Florida Orthopaedic Institute provides all these services.
 If efforts are unsuccessful, then, and only then, do they suggest surgery.

 When surgery is indicated, the operative experience of the surgeon is critical.
-With the largest combined experience in Florida, the Florida Orthopaedic Institute team has performed tens of thousands of these procedures including flat foot corrections, ankle and subtalar fusions, midfoot osteotomies, bunion surgery, soft tissue reconstructions, as well as fracture reconstruction.
+With the largest combined experience in Florida, the Florida Orthopaedic Institute team has performed tens of thousands of these procedures, including flat foot corrections, ankle and subtalar fusions, midfoot osteotomies, bunion surgery, total ankle replacements, soft tissue reconstructions as well as fracture reconstruction.

-With over 20 years of experience, performing thousands of ankle fusions, triple arthrodeses, subtalar fusions and over 300 total ankle replacements, Florida Orthopaedic Institute surgeons are leaders in the field.
+Florida Orthopedic Institute surgeons are leaders in the field with over 20 years of experience, performing thousands of ankle fusions, triple arthrodeses, subtalar fusions, and over 300 total ankle replacements.
 Since 1989, Florida Orthopaedic Institute surgeons have helped thousands of patients get back on their feet with Tampa Bay’s most advanced orthopedic foot and ankle treatment center.
-Knowledgeable and experienced physicians, therapists and nurses work in concert to cover the total spectrum of foot and ankle musculoskeletal care.
-Whether tendon, ligament, bone injuries, arthritis, or acute/chronic conditions, surgeons are fellowship trained and have extensive knowledge in the management of all conditions affecting the foot, ankle and lower leg.
+Knowledgeable and experienced physicians, therapists, and nurses work in concert to cover the total spectrum of foot and ankle musculoskeletal care.
+Whether tendon, ligament, bone injuries, arthritis, or acute/chronic conditions, surgeons are fellowship trained and have extensive knowledge in managing all conditions affecting the foot, ankle, and lower leg.

 The foot and ankle surgeons at Florida Orthopaedic Institute are well-respected fracture specialists, managing the most complex of these problems with a national and international reputation.
-Many of the devices used to treat these injuries (plates, screws and intramedullary nails) were developed by members of the team.
-This expertise is unique in the region and allows for managing problems with predictable outcomes, as well as teaching others through courses, lectures, and publications.
+Many of the devices used to treat these injuries (plates, screws, and intramedullary nails) were developed by members of the team.
+This expertise is unique in the region and allows for managing problems with predictable outcomes and teaching others through courses, lectures, and publications.

-Ankle Arthritis is a rather common problem which requires careful management to maintain motion while minimizing pain.
-The first line of treatment remains oral medications, but stem cell injections are frequently used by the staff to reduce the inflammation within the ankle that causes the pain.
+Ankle arthritis is a relatively common problem that requires careful management to maintain motion while minimizing pain.
+The first line of treatment remains oral medications, but the staff frequently uses injections to reduce the inflammation within the ankle that causes the pain.
 When this is not effective, arthroscopy may be used to remove irritating tissue.

 These minimally invasive procedures are designed to prevent the need for an open procedure.
 But when arthritic pain and deformity prevents patients from maintaining a normal lifestyle, either a fusion or an ankle replacement is required.

-In 1995, the Agility® total ankle prosthesis became available in the U.S. with Florida Orthopaedic Institute surgeons involved in design, teaching, and evaluation of the implant.
-Later that year a European ankle known as the S.T.A.R.® was released, and again Florida Orthopaedic Institute surgeons were involved in the first trial of that prosthesis in the U.S.
+In 1995, the Agility® total ankle prosthesis became available in the U.S. with Florida Orthopaedic Institute surgeons involved in designing, teaching, and evaluating the implant.
+Later that year, a European ankle known as the S.T.A.R.® was released, and again Florida Orthopaedic Institute surgeons were involved in the first trial of that prosthesis in the U.S.

-Since that time, FOI surgeons (all trained on total ankle replacements) have performed hundreds of replacements.
+Since then, FOI surgeons (all trained on total ankle replacements) have performed hundreds of replacements.
 With over 20 years of experience, the foot and ankle surgeons of Florida Orthopaedic Institute remain leaders in the field.

-Because of the combined expertise of the foot and ankle surgeons, as well as their national reputation, patients are referred not only locally, but from all over the country.
-Many of the referrals are patients with significant post-surgical complications including infections, failed joint replacements, poorly positioned fusions, and non-healed fractures.
-These patients are sent to Florida Orthopaedic Institute for definitive solutions to their problems, and in most cases the Florida Orthopaedic surgeons are able to improve their lives.
-This ability to solve complex problems and help patients is the driving force behind maintaining the high quality of care offered, and why Florida Orthopaedic Institute is a regional and national referral center.
+Because of the combined expertise of the podiatric physicians and nationally recognized foot and ankle surgeons, patients are referred not only locally but from all over the country.
+Many of the referrals are patients with significant post-surgical complications, including infections, failed joint replacements, poorly positioned fusions, and non-healed fractures.
+These patients are sent to Florida Orthopaedic Institute for definitive solutions to their problems, and in most cases, the Florida Orthopaedic surgeons can improve their lives.
+This ability to solve complex problems and help patients is the driving force behind maintaining the high quality of care offered and is why Florida Orthopaedic Institute is a regional and national referral center.